-where we have neglected the second and higher order terms of $M\omega$ in the expansion of the ratio of the Gamma functions.
-Since our calculation is valid upto the linear order of $M\omega$ i.e., we can neglect the $\mathcal{O}(M\omega)$ terms inside the square bracket in the above expression.
-Thus, for $l\in \mathbb{Z}_{\ge2}$, \ref{simplify_ext_BH_axi_sym_1} becomes,
+where we have neglected the second and higher order terms in $M\omega$ inside the square brackets.
+Since our calculation is valid upto the linear order of $M\omega$, we can neglect the $\mathcal{O}(M\omega)$ terms inside the square bracket in the above expression.
+Thus, for $l\in \mathbb{Z}_{\ge2}$, \ref{simplify_ext_BH_axi_sym_1} becomes

-We notice that there is an overall term $\sim(-4iM\omega)^{2l+1}$ as an multiplicative factor in the above equation, as well as the dynamical response function is purely imaginary in nature, signaling vanishing TLNs for extremal BHs under axi-symmetric tidal perturbations.
-Moreover, since the tidal response function has $(M\omega)^{2l+1}$ as a multiplicative factor, which is $(M\omega)^{5}$ for $l=2$, it follows that in the linear order of $M\omega$, the tidal response function identically vanishes.
+We notice that there is an overall multiplicative factor of $\sim(-4iM\omega)^{2l+1}$ in the above equation.
+Also, the dynamical response function is purely imaginary in nature, signaling vanishing TLNs for extremal Kerr BHs under axi-symmetric tidal perturbations.
+Moreover, since the tidal response function has $(M\omega)^{2l+1}$ as a multiplicative factor, which is $(M\omega)^{5}$ for $l=2$, it follows that at linear order in $M\omega$, the tidal response function identically vanishes.